PinakeshwarVaishnav/PinakeshwarVaishnav/README.md

 ## About Me
 - 🧑‍💻 Passionate about full stack development and creating impactful projects.
-- 📜 Certified by **Full Stack Open** for mastering modern web development.
 - 🌍 Open to remote opportunities worldwide.

 ---